lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

 ..  container:: justify

-    Let us also print
+    Let us perform a very short
-    particle charges and positions in a dump file, and let us perform a very short run using anisotropic NPT, thus allowing for the box to relax.
+    run using anisotropic NPT command, thus allowing for the box volume to relax.

 ..  code-block:: lammps
     :caption: *to be copied in RelaxSilica/input.lammps*